fhiso/legacy-format/data-model.md

 :   A decimal number of one or two digits.
     This SHOULD NOT be zero or greater than the number of days in the appropriate month.
     This specification does not specify whether single-digit days should begin with a zero or not.

+{.ednote} Should we specify leading 0s are preferred?

 month
 :   Each calender has a set of strings that may be used.